core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 A different use case concerns clients observing a same registration resource at the CoRE Resource Directory {{RFC9176}}.
 For example, multiple clients can benefit of observation for discovering (to-be-created) OSCORE groups {{I-D.ietf-core-oscore-groupcomm}}, by retrieving from the Resource Directory updated links and descriptions to join them through the respective Group Manager {{I-D.tiloca-core-oscore-discovery}}.

 More in general, multicast notifications would be beneficial whenever several CoAP clients observe a same target resource at a CoAP server, and can be all notified at once by means of a single response message.
-However, CoAP does not currently define response messages over IP multicast.
+However, CoAP does not currently define response messages addressed to multiple clients, e.g., over IP multicast.
 This document fills this gap and provides the following twofold contribution.

 First, it updates {{RFC7252}} and {{RFC7641}}, by defining a method to deliver Observe notifications as CoAP responses addressed to multiple clients, e.g., over IP multicast.
 In the proposed method, the group of potential observers entrusts the server to manage the Token space for multicast notifications.
 By doing so, the server provides all the observers of a target resource with the same Token value to bind to their own observation.
 That Token value is then used in every multicast notification for the target resource.
 This is achieved by means of a unicast informative response sent by the server to each observer client.